 Palermo's Opera House

-We concluded our time in Palermo with a day trip to Monreale, It's possible to get to Monreale by taking a frequent (but crowded!) public bus service.
+We concluded our time in Palermo and our one week road trip through Sicily with a day trip to Monreale, It's possible to get to Monreale by taking a frequent (but crowded!) public bus service.
 It took about 45 minutes to get there overall.
 The centerpiece of Monreale is the cathedral and associated cloister which are done in Norman style.
 The Duomo of Monreale was recently listed as a UNESCO World Heritage Site and features a stunning interior of golden mosaics.
 I particularly liked the Benedictine Cloister featuring a courtyard lined with decorated pillars.
 The capitals are each different and feature scenes of life in Sicily at the time.